rohan-k-mathur/flowstate/README.md

 ### Custom Workflow Backend

-For a lightweight example, this repo includes a minimal backend under `workflow-backend`.
-It exposes the same endpoints used by the frontend and stores workflows in memory.
+For a lightweight example, this repo includes a backend under `workflow-backend`.
+It now persists data in PostgreSQL and supports user authentication.

 ```bash
 cd workflow-backend